STEP Workflow Designer

 Available Functions

 Modify the assignee for the entire workflow.
-Refer to Workflow State Editor Assignee Tab Options here.
+Refer to the Workflow State Editor Assignee Tab Options topic.

-Status Flags can be added and removed.
-Refer to Status Flags here.
+Status flags can be added and/or removed.
+Refer to the Status Flags topic.

 State Editor

-The State Editor is launched when the user right-clicks on the canvas to add a state, or when a user double-clicks on an existing state.
+The State Editor displays when the user right-clicks on the canvas to add a state, or when a user double-clicks on an existing state.
 This editor enables users to make changes specific to a particular state.
+The 'more tabs' button indicates additional properties are available.
+Use the 'move back' and 'move forward' buttons ( and ) display additional tabs.

 Tab